Bolivia: A network of 'MIL Super Agents' prepares to dismantle disinformation | Latin America | DW | 09.09.2024

 Indigenous communicator Vaca Cuéllar

-"Theoretical [knowledge] gets lost, but when you make learning dynamic, you take it with you in your mind," said Ismael Vaca Cuéllar, who had to travel a whole day to get to the workshop from Charagua, a municipality with a large indigenous population.
-"This way, I can then pass it on to my community."
+"Theoretical [knowledge] gets lost, but when you make learning dynamic, you keep it," said Ismael Vaca Cuéllar, who had travelled a whole day to get to the workshop from Charagua, a municipality with a large indigenous population.
+"This way, I can pass it on to my community."

-These workshops were carried out based on the results obtained in the National Survey 2023: Perceptions and attitudes about disinformation and hate speech among journalists, communicators and content creators (in Spanish), conducted by Muy Waso with the support of DW Akademie.
+The workshops were based on the results of the National Survey 2023: Perceptions and attitudes about disinformation and hate speech among journalists, communicators and content creators (in Spanish), conducted by Muy Waso with the support of DW Akademie.

 Muy Waso is a strategic partner of DW Akademie in Bolivia.
 The joint project is financed by the German Federal Ministry for Economic Cooperation and Development (BMZ).